"The cusp between melody and texture." —Brian Eno

 - Mortiis was dark ambient for his first seven albums, before undergoing a Genre Shift.

-- Kraftwerk's first three albums were ambient (though sometimes also called Kraut Rock).
-This was just Early-Installment Weirdness though, from before they arguably became the Trope Maker for electronic music.
+- Kraftwerk's first three albums could be considered to be ambient (though sometimes also called Kraut Rock), particularly Kraftwerk 2 and Ralf und Florian.
+This was just Early Installment Weirdness though, from before they arguably became the Trope Maker for electronic music.

 - Solar Fields, except for Earthshine, which is trance.

 - Most albums by Klaus Schulze, former drummer of Tangerine Dream and frontman of Ash Ra Temple.

 - Juno Reactor